-Rainbow trout have only been sampled in very low numbers during all seven years of this monitoring program to-date, and the majority have been captured in Anderson Lake.
-Only one rainbow trout was captured in Seton Lake in 2019 in the outflow section, and it was near the surface (i.e., between 0 and 2.5 m depth).
-Another seven individuals were captured in Anderson Lake during Year 7 (2019) between 0 and 10 m depth in the inflow and mid sections.
-Across years, the rainbow trout have spanned a deeper range in the epilimnion and metalimnion layers of Anderson Lake, but have been at the surface only in Seton Lake.
-Among the longitudinal sections they have been more prevalent at the outflow end of Seton Lake and in the inflow and mid sections of Anderson Lake.
-The sizes of these fish have ranged from 117 mm to 440 mm (2019 range = 206 to 390 mm), and the aged individuals (n= 30) have ranged from Age-2 to Age-8 (2019 range = Age-3 to Age-4) based on scale reading.
+Rainbow trout have only been sampled in very low numbers during all eight years of this monitoring program to-date, and the majority have been captured in Anderson Lake.
+Only three rainbow trout were captured in Seton Lake in 2020 in the inflow (n=1) and outflow (n=2) sections, and most were near the surface (i.e., between 0 and 2.5 m depth).
+Another nine individuals were captured in Anderson Lake during Year 8 (2020) between 0 and 20 m depth across all three longitudinal sections.
+Across years, the rainbow trout have spanned a deeper range in the epilimnion and metalimnion layers of Anderson Lake but have almost exclusively been at the surface in Seton Lake.
+Among the longitudinal sections they have been more prevalent at the outflow end of Seton Lake and in the inflow and mid sections of Anderson Lake overall.
+The sizes of these fish have ranged from 112 mm to 440 mm (2020 range = 112 to 415 mm), and the aged individuals (n=41) have ranged from Age-1 to Age-8 (2020 range = Age-1 to Age-6) based on scale reading.